linto-ai/linto-punctuation/README.md

 We provide some models on [dl.linto.ai](https://dl.linto.ai/downloads/model-distribution/punctuation_models/).

 ### Docker
-The transcription service requires docker up and running.
+The punctuation service requires docker up and running.

 ### (micro-service) Service broker
 The punctuation only entry point in job mode are tasks posted on a message broker.
 Supported message broker are RabbitMQ, Redis, Amazon SQS.

-## Deploy linto-platform-stt
+## Deploy linto-platform-punctuation
-linto-platform-stt can be deployed two ways:
+linto-platform-punctuation can be deployed two ways:
 * As a standalone punctuation service through an HTTP API.
 * As a micro-service connected to a message broker.